Training Data Influence Analysis and Estimation: A Survey: Gradient-Based Influence Estimation

 \citeauthor{Bae:2022:InfluenceFunctionsQuestion} assert that PBRF can be applied in many of the same situations where \loo{} is useful. \citeauthor{Bae:2022:InfluenceFunctionsQuestion} further argue that influence functions' fragility reported by earlier works~\citep{Basu:2021:InfluenceFunctionsFragile,Zhang:2022:RethinkingInfluenceFunctions} is primarily due to those works focusing on the ``wrong question'' of \loo{}.
 When the ``right question'' is posed and influence functions are evaluated w.r.t.\ PBRF, influence functions give accurate answers.

 \paragraph{Related Methods} Improving influence functions' computational scalability has been a primary focus of follow-on work.
-For instance, applying influence functions only to the model's final linear (classification) layer has been considered with at best mixed results~\citep{Barshan:2020:RelatIF,Yeh:2022:FirstBetterLast}. \footnote{ Section~\ref{sec:Estimators:GradientBased:Static:RepresenterPoint:StrengthWeaknesses} discusses some of the pitfalls associated with estimating influence using only a model's final (linear) layer. } Moreover, \citepos{Guo:2021:FastIF} \keyword{fast influence functions} (\fastif) integrate multiple speed-up heuristics.
+For instance, applying influence functions only to the model's final linear (classification) layer has been considered with at best mixed results~\citep{Barshan:2020:RelatIF,Yeh:2022:FirstBetterLast}. \footnote{ Section~\ref{sec:Estimators:GradientBased:Static:RepresenterPoint:StrengthWeaknesses} discusses some of the pitfalls associated with estimating influence using only a model's final (linear) layer. } Moreover, \citepos{Guo:2021:FastIF} \kw{fast influence functions} (\fastif) integrate multiple speed-up heuristics.
 First, they leverage the inherent parallelizability of \citepos{Pearlmutter:1994} HVP estimation algorithm.
 In addition, \fastif{} includes recommended hyperparameters for \citeauthor{Pearlmutter:1994}'s HVP algorithm that reduces its execution time by 50\%~on average.

-More recently, early results from \citet{Schioppa:2022:ScaledUpInfluenceFunctions} show that influence functions can be sped-up by three to four orders of magnitude by using a different algorithm to estimate~$\infFuncSTest$.
+\relatedHeading{Arnoldi-Based Influence Functions} More recently, \citet{Schioppa:2022:ScaledUpInfluenceFunctions} show that influence functions can be sped-up by three to four orders of magnitude by using a different algorithm to estimate~$\infFuncSTest$.
 Specifically, \citeauthor{Schioppa:2022:ScaledUpInfluenceFunctions} use \citepos{Arnoldi:1951} famous algorithm that quickly finds the dominant (in absolute terms) eigenvalues and eigenvectors of \eqsmall{$\hessFin$}.
-These dominant eigenvectors serve as the basis when projecting all gradient vectors to a lower-dimensional subspace. \citeauthor{Schioppa:2022:ScaledUpInfluenceFunctions} evaluate their revised influence functions estimator on large transformer networks (e.g.,~ViT\=/L32 with 300M parameters~\citep{Dosovitskiy:2021:VisionTransformer}), which are orders of magnitude larger than the simple networks \citet{Koh:2017:Understanding} consider.
+These dominant eigenvectors serve as the basis when projecting all gradient vectors to a lower-dimensional subspace. \citeauthor{Schioppa:2022:ScaledUpInfluenceFunctions} evaluate their revised influence functions estimator on large transformer networks (e.g.,~ViT\=/L32 with 300M parameters~\citep{Dosovitskiy:2021:VisionTransformer}), which are orders of magnitude larger than the simple networks \citet{Koh:2017:Understanding} consider~\citep{Schioppa:2023:TheoreticalPracticalInfFunc}.